pasgou/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Expiration Alerts
 =================

-You can access all your expiration alerts from the *inventory* app.
+You can access expiration alerts from the *inventory* app.
 To do so, go to :menuselection:`Master Data --> Lots/Serial Numbers`.
-There, you can use the pre-existing filter that shows all the lots/serial numbers that exceeded their alert date.
+There, you can use the pre-existing filter to shows all the lots/serial numbers that have exceeded their respective alert dates.

 .. image:: media/expiration_dates_05.png
     :align: center